 "Centralized policy" is the concept of controlling distributed policy execution from a centralized location.
 This concept enables the policy owner to easily control the rules that are evaluated in each run of Datree without creating operation overhead.
 The centralized policy can be managed by logging into the dashboard.

 Enable and disable rules in a policy

-Each of the 30 built-in rules can be switched "ON" or "OFF" according to your needs.
+In the dashboard, each of the 53 built-in rules can be switched "ON" or "OFF" according to your needs.
 Once a rule is disabled or enabled, it will automatically propagate to all policy checks that are executed against that policy (via account token).
 This way, the policy owner doesn't need to manually update all the devices connected to this policy.